oracle-livelabs/database/patch-me-if-you-can/lab5-in-place-patching/lab5-in-place-patching.md

     </copy>
     ```

     Here opatch asks you if you want to continue and if the system is ready for patching.
-Anwer both questions with "__y__":
+Answer both questions with "__y__":

     ![opatch apply](./images/opatch-apply-2.png " ")